A quantization of moduli spaces of 3-dimensional gravity: Fock-Goncharov representations of quantum -varieties at

 \item[\rm (R3)] (pentagon, or $A_2$ identity) One has $\mu_i \mu_j \mu_i \mu_j \mu_i P_{(ij)} = {\rm Id}$ when applied to a seed $\Gamma$ with $\varepsilon_{ij}=\pm 1$.

 \item[\rm (R4)] (permutation identity) One has $P_{(\sigma_1\sigma_2)^{-1}} P_{\sigma_1} P_{\sigma_2} = {\rm Id}$ and $P_{\rm Id} = {\rm Id}$ when applied to any seed.

-\item[\rm (R5)] (index permutation identity) One has $\mu_{\sigma(i)} P_\sigma \mu_i P_{\sigma^{-1}} = {\rm Id}$ when applied to any seed. \end{enumerate} \end{lemma} Fortunately, for the following main example of the initial seed for the present paper, the above relations are known to generate all relations. \begin{proposition}[\cite{FST08,Lab09}] If the initial seed $\Gamma$ comes from an ideal triangulation of a punctured surface $S$, then the relations in the Lem.\ref{lem:known_simple_relations} generate all relations satisfied by mutations and seed automorphisms among the seeds in $|\Gamma|$ coming from ideal triangulations of $S$. \end{proposition} Note that one must be a bit careful even for such a seed, for there are seeds in $|\Gamma|$ not coming from ideal triangulations, and it is known that there exists a relation not generated by the above ones if we consider all seeds in $|\Gamma|$; see \cite{FST08,KY20}.
+\item[\rm (R5)] (index permutation identity) One has $\mu_{\sigma(i)} P_\sigma \mu_i P_{\sigma^{-1}} = {\rm Id}$ when applied to any seed. \end{enumerate} \end{lemma} Fortunately, for the following main example of the initial seed for the present paper, the above relations are known to generate all relations. \begin{proposition}[\cite{FST08,Lab09}] If the initial seed $\Gamma$ comes from an ideal triangulation of a punctured surface $S$, then the relations in the Lem.\ref{lem:known_simple_relations} generate all relations satisfied by mutations and seed automorphisms among the seeds in $|\Gamma|$ that come from ideal triangulations of $S$. \end{proposition} We recall from \S\ref{subsec:generalized_shear_coordinates} that by an ideal triangulation we mean one that does not have any self-folded ideal triangle.
+Note that in a statement like Prop.\ref{prop:FST}, one must be a bit careful even for such a seed $\Gamma$ which comes from an ideal triangulation, for there are seeds in the equivalence class $|\Gamma|$ which do not come from ideal triangulations, and it is known that there exists a relation not generated by the above ones if we consider all seeds in $|\Gamma|$; see \cite{FST08,KY20}.